JSConners/cognitive_walkthroughs/gmail/README.md

 | ---- | ----------- | ---------- |
 **Step 2.** Click on create a passkey. <br><br> ![+ Create a Passkey](./mac_SS/+create.png) | A browser popup with 3 buttons, an identical button to ![Create a Passkey](./mac_SS/blueButton.png),<br> a button that says "use another device", and "cancel" <br><br> Dialogue: "Create a passkey to start signing in with just your fingerprint, face, or screen lock.
 You can create a passkey on this device or use another device, like a hardware security key." | Mental Model – reinforces biometrics or device pin, for user understanding – you are signing in with F ingerprint / FaceID / Device pin / Device Password (in my case) and they mention face, screen lock <br><br> A user may not know what the websites means by "screen lock", and it could possibly be refering to a mobile device?
 | ---- | ----------- | ---------- |
-**Step 3.** Clicked on the blue button: "Create a Passkey" | I get an OS dialogue box that asks for my fingerprint – Use Touch ID to sign in?<br><br> Using my fingerprint continues the process.  | Leads user to think of Passkeys as TouchID or FaceID.
+**Step 3.** Clicked on the blue button: "Create a Passkey" | I get an OS dialogue box that asks for my fingerprint – Use Touch ID to sign in?<br><br> Using my fingerprint continues the process.  | This option, regardless of OS and authentication mechanism, only lets the user use that devices default method (e.g., if I have winHello w/ pin, I can only use the pin, same for FaceID/Fingerprint/Password(mac mini keychain).
+Leads user to think of Passkeys as TouchID or FaceID.
 It does say that a Passkey will be created and saved on the iCloud Keychain – requires users to know what a Passkey is.
 | ---- | ----------- | ---------- |
 **Step 4.** Clicked on cancel | This brought up a new OS dialogue box with iCloud keychain or Chrome Profile as selectable options.
 No option to go to hardware or iPhone. | If someone wanted to use their iPhone, then they couldn't.
 Also applies to hardware tokens.
 What if someone is using a public computer, or using a friends laptop, and the device is logged into a different icloud account?
 I could accidentally create a passkey on a device that I don't own/control, instead of being able to use my own device, such as a phone or tablet. <br><br>If a website can recognize unique devices (highly probable), they could potentially give a user a warning like: "This is a new device, do you REALLY want to save a passkey on this device?"
 | ---- | ----------- | ---------- |